SparrowSpit/j1-pattern-lab/source/_patterns/02-organisms/global/50-page-footer.md

 * Contains
 	* Copyright
 	* Release notes
-	* Technical links for dev
+	* Technical links for dev (not to be included in final production use)

 ## Optional Features